 Tips for Getting Help if You Can’t Afford to Buy Groceries

 Sometimes, budgeting will only get you so far.
-If you need help with food and other necessities, there are some organizations and agencies you may be able to turn to for temporary help:
+If you need help paying for food and other necessities, there are some organizations and agencies you may be able to turn to for temporary help:

-• Supplemental Nutrition Assistance Program (SNAP): If you can meet the program’s eligibility requirements, the government-run program will give you a monthly stipend to spend on food for you and your family.
+• Supplemental Nutrition Assistance Program: If you meet the eligibility requirements, this government-run program will give you a monthly stipend to spend on food for you and your family.

-• Special Supplemental Nutrition Program for Women, Infants, and Children (WIC): The WIC program is for eligible pregnant women or mothers who have infants up to age 5 who are at risk of not receiving enough nutrients.
+• Special Supplemental Nutrition Program for Women, Infants, and Children (WIC): The WIC program caters to pregnant women or mothers with kids up to age five who are at risk of not receiving enough nutrients.
 Note that you’ll need to apply for this government-funded program.

-• USDA National Hunger Hotline: If you’re facing food insecurity, you can call the hotline daily from 7am to 10pm ET to find resources like local meal sites or food banks.
+• USDA National Hunger Hotline: If you’re facing food insecurity, you can call the hotline daily from 8am-8pm ET to find resources such as local meal sites or food banks.

 💡 Quick Tip: Income, expenses, and life circumstances can change.
 Consider reviewing your budget a few times a year and making any adjustments if needed.